Antonin Nompar de Caumont, 1st Duke of Lauzun

 Antonin Nompar de Caumont, 1st Duke of Lauzun (/fr/, 1632 – 19 November 1723) was a French courtier and soldier.
-He was the only love interest of the "greatest heiress in Europe", Anne Marie Louise d'Orléans, Duchess of Montpensier, cousin of Louis XIV.
+He was the only love interest of the "greatest heiress in Europe," Anne Marie Louise d'Orléans, Duchess of Montpensier, cousin of Louis XIV.

 He is often noted for his command of a French expeditionary Brigade which served alongside the Jacobite Irish Army during the Williamite War.
 After defeat at the Battle of the Boyne in July 1690 his brigade retreated to Galway where it was evacuated to France.
 Nonetheless, he remained an influential figure at the Jacobite court in exile, particularly with Mary of Modena.

 Biography

 He was the son of Gabriel de Caumont, Count of Lauzun (1590-1660), and his wife, Charlotte de Caumont de La Force (1606-1689), daughter of Henri Nompar de Caumont, Duke of La Force, both members of an old French nobility.
 He was brought up with the children of his relative, the maréchal-duc Antoine III de Gramont.
-One daughter, Catherine Charlotte, afterwards princess of Monaco by marriage to Prince Louis I of Monaco, was the object of the one passion of Lauzun's life.
+One daughter, Catherine Charlotte, afterwards princess of Monaco by marriage to Louis I, Prince of Monaco, was the object of the one passion of Lauzun's life.

 He entered the army, and served under Turenne, also his kinsman, and in 1655 succeeded his father as commander of the cent gentilshommes de la maison de roi.
 Then known as the comte de Puyguilhem (or Péguilin, as contemporaries simplified his name), he rose rapidly in Louis XIV's favour, became colonel of the royal regiment of dragoons, and was gazetted maréchal de camp.
 He and Madame de Monaco belonged to the côterie of the young Duchess of Orléans.
 His rough wit and skill in practical jokes pleased Louis XIV, but his jealousy and violence were the causes of his undoing.
 He prevented a meeting between Louis XIV and Madame de Monaco, and jealousy in that matter, rather than hostility to Louise de La Vallière, led him to promote Madame de Montespan's intrigues with the king.
 He asked that lady to secure for him the post of grand-master of the artillery, and on Louis's refusal to give him the appointment, he turned his back on the king, broke his sword and swore that never again would he serve a monarch who had broken his word.
 The result was a short sojourn in the Bastille, but he soon returned to his function as court buffoon.